uhh very cool game for cdww but tiny diffrnet

 masterVolume object

-A Tone.js Volume node that controls the overall output volume.
-Connected to speakers and modulated by mouse velocity.
+Tone.js Volume node that controls overall output level, modulated by mouse velocity

 synthFilter object

-A Tone.js lowpass Filter node that all synthesizers connect through.
-Cutoff frequency is modulated by mouse velocity.
+Tone.js lowpass Filter node that colors all synths, with cutoff frequency modulated by mouse velocity

 Here are some ways this code could be enhanced: